victorjonsson/Arlima/classes/docs.md

 <hr />
 ### Class: Arlima_CMSFacade

-> Facade in front of underlying system (WordPress)
+> Class used to load a singleton instance of the facade in front of underlying system

 | Visibility | Function |
 |:-----------|:---------|